alejandro-carderera/SOCGS/README.md

 ## Reproducing the results from the paper.

-In order to reproduce the results from the paper:
+In order to reproduce the results from the paper run the following commands.
+Note that the code will output images and raw data, which will be stored in file directories created when running the algorithm.
+In the structured logistic regression example the code should automatically download the datasets used.
+Reproducing the results from Figures 7, 8, and 9 takes approximately 1-2 hours on a laptop with Windows 10, an Intel Core i7 2.4GHz CPU and 6GB RAM.
+Figure 10 and 12 take around 15-30 minutes and Figure 11 takes around 12-14 hours.

 ### Sparse coding over the Birkhoff polytope with <img src="https://render.githubusercontent.com/render/math?math=m = 10,000"> (Figure 7)